 Organizations such as the CFAA provide a reminder that, sometimes, it is not 100% necessary to hire somebody to attend to your personal needs, as some firms provide basic advice free of charge.
 CFAA does this through their weekly Twitter chat, under the hashtag #CollegeCash.
 CFAA founder Jodi Okun moderates a discussion between individuals from all over the nation where people can ask questions, share hints, or simply feel more comfortable in the grueling process that is college application.

 The ideas posited on #CollegeCash range from typical questions on the application process (“It’s the morning of the test… what would you tell students?” — from @JodiOkun) to motivating advice (“College is not just about admission.
 What you put into your four years will be way more important in how successful you are.” — from @JonBoeckenstedt).
 CFAA has taken advantage of social media to increase their brand awareness.
 They help students from all over the nation find free advice and motivation for college without having to break the bank for a financial advisor.

 Do your research beforehand!

-If you’ve decided that a financial advisor is the route you or your family wants to take, please make sure that the firm or advisor you hire is legitimate.
-While a vast majority of people are representing themselves honestly, you can never be to careful, and through websites such as the CFA Institute you can confirm the legitimacy of your advisor or agency.
+If you’ve decided that a financial advisor is the route you or your family want to take, please make sure that the firm or advisor you hire is legitimate.
+While a vast majority of people are representing themselves honestly, you can never be too careful, and through websites such as the CFA Institute, you can confirm the legitimacy of your advisor or agency.

 And College Raptor can provide some free help as well.
 With our college match tool, you can discover college matches with personalized cost estimates!